rmcanany/SolidEdgeStorekeeper/Readme.md

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\TemplatesSE2024` folder.

   As noted at the outset, the original templates were created in SE2024.
-They will only work if you're using that version or newer.
+They will only work if you're using that version or newer.  (**UPDATE 20260607:** It is now SE2025.)
 An alternative set of templates, created with SE2019, was generously contributed by **@TeeVar**.
 To use them, change the template directory to `Preferences\TemplatesSE2019`.

   Even if you have a newer version of Solid Edge, you may still want to use the SE2019 templates.
 Unlike me, **@TeeVar** is an ISO native speaker.
 If you work with that standard, his naming conventions will probably be more familiar and useful to you.